 Thomas Cabaniss

-Chamber: Songs from Joe’s Chapel (piano solo), Trinity Pass (for two pianos), String Quartets No. 1 – 6, One Silken Thread (for cello and piano four hands), Tiny Bits of Outrageous Love (piano four hands), and Sketches of Venasque (piano solo).
+Chamber: Songs from Joe’s Chapel (solo piano), Trinity Pass (for two pianos), String Quartets 1–6, One Silken Thread (for cello and piano four hands), Tiny Bits of Outrageous Love (piano four hands), Searching for Kristallnacht (mixed ensemble and singers).

-Choral: My Song Is a Fire (cantata for soloists, chorus and orchestra), Three Sabbaths (for 2 oboes, string orchestra and chorus); Watchman, Heaven Is, Celestial Fire (for the Young People’s Chorus of NYC), and Behold the Star (New York Concert Singers; New World Records).
+Choral: My Song Is a Fire (cantata for soloists, chorus, and orchestra), Three Sabbaths (for two oboes, string orchestra, and SATB chorus); Watchman, Heaven Is, Celestial Fire (for the Young People’s Chorus of NYC), Behold the Star (New York Concert Singers; New World Records).

-Opera/Music Theater: Firesongs, Denmark VeseyThe Sandman, The German Refugee, Otoyotoy, and Camille’s Rainbow
+Operas: Firesongs, Denmark VeseyThe Sandman, The German Refugee, Otoyotoy, Camille’s Rainbow

 Awards: Obie Award, 1998; Drama Desk nomination, 1998; ASCAP Foundation Award; score for The Lunch Date, an Academy Award-winning short film, 1990.